-On July 24, 2014, pursuant to a securities purchase agreement, dated as of July 21, 2014, with the investors identified therein (together, the "Purchasers"), we sold (i) an aggregate of 12,300 shares of Series B Convertible Preferred Stock, par value \$0.10 and a stated value of \$1,000 per share (the "Series B Preferred Stock"), convertible into 4,795,321 shares of common stock at an initial conversion price of \$2.565, (ii) an aggregate of \$15,000,004.60 of 4% senior secured convertible Debentures (the "Debentures"), convertible into 5,847,955 shares of common stock based upon an initial conversion price of \$2.565, (iii) Series A Common Stock Warrants to purchase up to 5,847,955 shares of our common stock (the "Series A Common Stock Warrants") and (iv) Series B Common Stock Warrants to purchase up to an aggregate of 4,795,321 shares of our common stock (the "Series B Common Stock Warrants", and together with the Series A Common Stock Warrants, the "Warrants") for aggregate gross proceeds of \$27.3 million.
-The Series A Common Stock Warrants have an exercise price of \$2.45 per share, are immediately exercisable and have a term of five years.
-The Series B Common Stock Warrants have an exercise price of \$2.45 per share, are immediately exercisable and have a term of eighteen months.
-The number of shares issuable upon conversion of the Series B Preferred Stock and exercise of the Warrants are adjustable in the event of stock splits, stock dividends, combinations of shares and similar transactions.
-In connection with the financing, the Purchasers have been granted rights of participation in future offerings of our securities for a period of eighteen (18) months.
-As part of the transaction described above, we issued to affiliates of H.C.
-Wainwright & Co., LLC ("H.C.
-Wainwright"), as compensation for acting as the placement agent for the transaction, Series A Common Stock Warrants to purchase up to 350,877 shares of common stock.
+On February 5, 2014, pursuant to a securities purchase agreement, dated as of January 31, 2014, with Sabby Healthcare Volatility Master Fund, Ltd., Sabby Volatility Warrant Master Fund, Ltd. and Broadfin Healthcare Master Fund, LTD (together, the "Purchasers"), we sold (i) an aggregate of 12,300 shares of Series A Convertible Preferred Stock, par value \$0.10 and a stated value of \$1,000 per share (the "Series A Preferred Stock"), convertible into 14,642,857 shares of common stock at an initial conversion price of \$0.84, and (ii) warrants to purchase up to 13,297,297 shares of common stock for aggregate gross proceeds of \$12.3 million.
+The warrants have an exercise price of \$0.74 per share, are immediately exercisable and have a term of five years.
+The number of shares issuable upon conversion of the Series A Preferred Stock and exercise of the Warrants are adjustable in the event of stock splits, stock dividends, combinations of shares and similar transactions.
+In connection with the financing, the Purchasers have been granted rights of participation in future offerings of our securities for one year.
+As a condition of the financing, our directors, pursuant to subscription agreements dated as of January 31, 2014, purchased an aggregate of 202,703 shares of common stock, at a price of \$0.74 per share, for aggregate gross proceeds of \$150,000.